ejazr83/Book-Summaries/Identity and Access Management/Identity Attack Vectors/09 - 11 Identity Attack Vectors.md

 4. Misuse of the Identity Governance system itself to compromise the environment

 IoC Analysis falls into two types:
 a.
-Reconciliation of their access to the entitlements they are authorised to
+Reconciliation of their access to the entitlements they are authorized to
 b.
-Was the user behaviour  and their interaction with resources appropiate (risky behaviour of a compromised account) - this is more difficult
+Was the user behavior  and their interaction with resources appropriate (risky behavior of a compromised account) - this is more difficult

 To help with this:
 1. Maintain a full map of accounts back to users using an Identity Governance solution